daattali/ggExtra/README.md

 This is an instructional document, but I also wrote [a blog post](http://deanattali.com/2015/03/29/ggExtra-r-package/) about the reasoning behind and development of this package.

-*Note: you might notice that there are no unit tests in this package.
-I don't know of a good way to perform tests on plots, if you have a nice simple solution please do let me know.*

 Installation
 ------------